laforge49/JActor2/README.md

 So far we have covered only one way of doing things with JActor2.
 But one size does not fit all.
 So JActor offers a number of alternatives to choose from, including 5 types of reactor, 4 ways to pass requests and 2 types of request.
+Advanced users can, of course, define new types of reactors, message passing and requests.
+This is made possible by minimizing coupling in their implementation.

 Reactors
 -----